AlgyJr/ios_guides/Using-CocoaPods.md

 ## Overview

-This guide covers the basics of installing and adding CocoaPods to your project.
-By the end of it you will be able to add the most popular Pods to your project.
+This guide covers 1) setting-up CocoaPods, and 2) adding and installing Pods into your XCode project.
+By the end of it you'll be ready for guides on *actually using* the Pods you need.

+### Necessary knowledge

+* Basic level in XCode
+* Novice level in Terminal

-## Setup
+## One-time Setup

 ### Install CocoaPods

-You can install CocoaPods simply by typing the following 3 commands in your Terminal.
+* Install CocoaPods by typing the following commands into Terminal

 ```
 gem update --system